Dropkick: Running single leg dropkick

 In this dropkick an attacking wrestler runs towards an opponent and jumps up sideways striking an opponent's head or chin with the sole of their highest foot, with similar execution as a big boot.
 A front dropkick variation, in which the attacking wrestler does not twist like in a normal dropkick, is also possible.
 Drew McIntyre uses this as a finisher and calls it the Claymore.
 Swerve Strickland also uses this as his finisher called the House Call.

-Springboard dropkick

-In this variation, the wrestler jumps onto the ring ropes from either the ring apron or from inside the ring, jumps towards their opponent, and extends their legs to hit them in the head or chest with the soles of their feet.

 Standing dropkick

 Shawn Spears executing a standing dropkick on Pepper Parks.

-In this variation, the wrestler executes a traditional dropkick, but twists his/her body while performing it in a standing position.
+In this variation, the wrestler executes a traditional dropkick, but twists their body while performing it in a standing position.
 There is also a slight variation where the attacker holds on to their opponent by the head with one hand while dropkicking them.
 This variation was innovated by David Von Erich and popularized by Curt Hennig.